Back | Home | Aller à version française

 2A1.
 A soft>>hard constructive information computer and a hard>>soft informational construction computer.
 Neuronic generation and growth.
 Experience.
 Passive conditioning (pavlovian) and operant conditioning (trial and error)

 To the contrary, in the living computer that is the brain, the software, when it changes, transforms the hardware, transitively and sometimes in a stable manner.
-Since 1970, Kandel, who strongly differentiates short-term memory from long-term memory, identified this character through his studies on the learning process among the Aplysia, a Californian sea slug which experimental advantage is to have large neurones and few functions <Principles of Neural Science (PNS) 2d,817sq>.
+Since 1970, Kandel, who strongly differentiates short-term memory from long-term memory, identified this character through his studies on the learning process among the Aplysia, a Californian sea slug which experimental advantage is to have large neurons and few functions <Principles of Neural Science (PNS) 2d,817sq>.
 Kandel showed that new information acquired by the brain of the Aplysia consists in a physicochemical - thence physiological - and later on anatomical modification of the said brain.
 The biochemist now knows that short-term memory (minutes or hours) only supposes the covalent modification of pre-existing proteins, whereas long-term memory (days, weeks, years) demands the activation of neuronic genes, the synthesis of proteins and new neuronal connections in a veritable "molecular biology of cognition" (Biochemistry, Saunders College Publishing, 2ed, ch.31).
-The new connections comprise growths and multiplications (by division) of synapses, and sometimes even the creation of new neurones <R. July.01,20>.
+The new connections comprise growths and multiplications (by division) of synapses, and sometimes even the creation of new neurons <R. July.01,20>.
 We could say that, in a brain, there is a constructive information: software>>hardware.

 Inversely, the informational performances of a brain depend on the construction of the said brain, which is not fixed, and does not follow a pre-determined plan as with technical edifications, but results initially, and then constantly from a purely-biological construction with its risks.
-As we better known now for ten years or so, the neurones that make up a brain are differentiated a first time in the spinal cord where they are born; a second time in the journey that they follow to their location in the brain, particularly following nutritional competitions; and finally a third time in these sites, for new configuration and nutrition reasons <PNS,3d,886-944>.
+As we better known now for ten years or so, the neurons that make up a brain are differentiated a first time in the spinal cord where they are born; a second time in the journey that they follow to their location in the brain, particularly following nutritional competitions; and finally a third time in these sites, for new configuration and nutrition reasons <PNS,3d,886-944>.
 Thence, the initial biological construction of a brain, then its ulterior constructions due to various traumas, control its reception and elaboration of information.
-We can say that it is doted with an informational construction, hardware>>software, as it is doted with a soft>>hard constructive information.
+We can say that it is endowed with an informational construction, hardware>>software, just as we said it is endowed with a soft>>hard constructive information.
 Such an edification proves to be the most important "biological basis of individuality"; in clones this already contributes greatly to determine the distance between initial cloning and final identity.

-Finally, we must consider that, in an organism with a brain, the biochemical information-construction machine, the brain, is coupled with biochemical energy machines, the muscles, and biochemical information gathering machines, the sensors of sensory organs, which are both remarkably effective, rapid, and close to it.
+Finally, we must consider that, in an organism with a brain, the biochemical information-construction machine, that constitutes the brain, is coupled with biochemical energy machines, the muscles, and biochemical information gathering machines, the sensors of sensory organs, which are both remarkably effective, rapid, and close to it.
 Indeed, as soon as an animal is a bit large, its brain shows two strips, sorts of internal headbands, one of which - at the back - receives the information from every part of the body whilst the other - at the front - closely located to the first and thus in a constant exchange of information with it, sends motor information to every part of the body.
 A brain is then a computer software>><< hardware acting on a host body and over an environment that it informs (etymologically, puts into form) and of which it is informed (put into form) following passive conditioning (Pavlovian learning) and operant conditioning (trial and error learning).
-With Mammals and Birds we find "mental cards" constructing themselves and even the learning of labyrinths, but we also find Cephalopods capable of acquiring behaviours that do not belong to the own life of their species, such as selecting between red and white balls, without any form of reward, through the mere observation of a previously-trained "demonstrator" <R.Jul.01,43, quoting Nature 1992>.
+With Mammals and Birds we find "mental cards" constructing themselves and even the learning of labyrinths, but we also find Cephalopods capable of acquiring behaviors that do not belong to the own life of their species, such as selecting between red and white balls, without any form of reward, through the mere observation of a previously-trained "demonstrator" <R.Jul.01,43, quoting Nature 1992>.

 When we say that a brain is a computer gifted with experience, we must thus consider its character hard>><<soft and its extremely close ties with transforming-informing activities, those of its host body and those of the milieu where this host body intervenes.
 Experience thus understood in the strong sense distinguishes so much the brain computer from technical computers of today that we can affirm that it is not a computer at all < R.April.98,109> or that it is a very special computer, both neuronic (neuronal, neural) and experimenting computer.
 We have adopted the second rhetoric as the most telling for an anthropogeny.